panaverse/panaverse.github.io/README.md

 [Assignment: Developing a Tetris game with PixarUSD and Python Scripting in Omniverse Kit](https://www.youtube.com/watch?v=nF_bue13vNc)

-## Module VII: Building Avatars for the Metaverse
+## Module IX: Building Avatars for the Metaverse

 This module focused to bring ultra realistic humans and creatures to metaverse using machine learning and biomechanics.
 We will use Ziva tools which has been acquired by Unity for this purpose.
 We will also use Blender and Unity Character tools.